NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Conclusions

 \begin{contribution}

-BVR led the conceptualization of the study, the generation and analysis of the simulated data, and the writing of the manuscript.
-AI and DA contributed to the study design and provided guidance on the scientific scope and interpretation.
-PM, YR, KDC, BMM, and EAG provided valuable feedback on the analysis and manuscript.
-All authors contributed to enabling NASA's \textit{Pandora SmallSat Mission} and to shaping the broader scientific direction of this work.
+B.V.R. led the conceptualization of the study, the generation and analysis of the simulated data, and the writing of the manuscript.
+A.R.I. and DA contributed to the study design and provided guidance on the scientific scope and interpretation.
+P.M., Y.R., K.D.C., B.M.M., and E.A.G. provided valuable feedback on the analysis and manuscript.
+All authors contributed to enabling NASA's Pandora SmallSat Mission and to shaping the broader scientific direction of this work.

 \end{contribution}

 \facilities{\pandora{}}

 \software{\texttt{Astropy} \citep{astropy:2013, astropy:2018, astropy:2022}; \texttt{ExoCTK} \citep{Bourque2021, Bourque2022}; \texttt{Matplotlib} \citep{Hunter2007}; \texttt{NumPy} \citep{numpy}; \texttt{pandas} \citep{pandas}; \texttt{pandora-sat} \citep{Hedges2024}; \texttt{SciPy} \citep{SciPy}; \texttt{spotter} \citep{Garcia2025}; \texttt{speclib} \citep{speclib2023, speclib2025}; \texttt{UltraNest} \citep{Buchner2021} }